escopecz/docker-compose-mautic/README.md

 Volumes are basically files and directories that are shared between a container and its host computer.
 Containers are stateless by default so when a container is deleted, it deletes all its files as well.
 If there are some files we want to keep we need to store them to the host computer.
 Hence that's why we have volumes in our setup.
 For example for files, images that you upload to Mautic.
 But also for the database.

+## How to install themes and plugins

+One of the goals of this deployment is to have a trace of everything related to the Mautic instance configuration.
+Installing a plugin or a theme can break your Mautic so it's good to have a way to roll back if it happens.
+And to have a trace of who installed what, when and why is also great to have.
+Git gives us all that.

+In the [Dockerfile](Dockerfile) there is an example of how to install a package.
+In this case it is a [`chimpino/theme-air`](https://chimpino.com/themes) theme.
+If you need to install anyting else, you'll just add a new line with the package you need and commit this one line change.

+## Cron jobs

+TODO

+## HTTPS

+TODO

 ## Monitoring

 Digitalocean provides nice resource monitoring out of the box.
 Here is a screenshot how the resource usage looks after fresh installation.